Product Support & Resources

 Advanced Detection Technology Reduces Liability

-Beyond basic installation, the type of sensor technology used in a gas alarm can significantly impact tenant safety.
+Beyond basic installation, the type of sensor technology used in a natural gas alarm can significantly impact tenant safety.
 Advanced MEMS (Micro-Electro-Mechanical Systems) sensors are designed to detect methane more quickly and accurately than traditional technologies.

 DeNova Detect natural gas detectors are calibrated to trigger alerts at just 10% of the Lower Explosive Limit (LEL), providing up to an 11-minute earlier warning compared to older sensors.
 In high-density housing, this additional time can be critical for safe evacuation.